Skip to content

 What changed

-• Fitzpatrick III through VI patients are designed for explicitly, not covered by a disclaimer after the fact.
+• Darker skin tones are treated as a first-class case in the system prompt, not covered by a disclaimer after the fact.

-• The booking handoff carries intent without carrying patient identifiers.
+• The booking handoff carries the patient's shortlist of concerns and services, never patient identifiers.

-• The simulation stays off until legal and clinical review clear it, without blocking the rest of the product.
+• The AI image simulation stays behind a feature flag until legal and clinical review clear it, so the useful flow ships without waiting on the exposed feature.

 Educational overlay · rendered client-side